-Tony Loyd speaking about the Sustainable Development Goals.
+Tony Loyd speaking about the climate crisis and reasons for hope.

 As you know, the success of an event comes down to the quality of the speakers.
 If they hit the mark, you have a great event.
 If they don’t, well…not so much.
 I understand what it’s like to try to find the right speaker.
 In my role as the global head of Learning and Development with a Fortune 500 company, I was responsible for events of every size, from small corporate training sessions to large, multi-day conferences.